Zencron/competition-game/README.md

 ## Deployment

-This project is built as a [Static Export](https://nextjs.org/docs/app/guides/static-exports) and deployed using CloudFlare pages at [competition-game.zencron.dev](https://competition-game.zencron.dev).
+This project is built as a [Static Export](https://nextjs.org/docs/app/guides/static-exports) and deployed with [CloudFlare Pages](https://pages.cloudflare.com) at [competition-game.zencron.dev](https://competition-game.zencron.dev).